 - SLA is an additive manufacturing method objects are created layer-by-layer, which means that layers are added on top of existing ones and they cannot be created mid-air.
 Such parts must be supported with supports, a scaffolding-like structure.
 Choosing a good object orientation minimizes the amount of supports needed.
 Supports for SLA are different compared to FFF/FDM 3D printers. - Decide when to use the pad and/or supports for some objects, using the pad and supports is not mandatory.
 One of such examples is the model of Eiffel tower.
 It has four reasonably sized contact points, which can be placed directly on the print platform.
 Since the tower rises at an optimal angle, no supports are required. - Tilted models produce better results when you have an object with a large flat base, it's a good practice to rotate it, so it raises under an angle of around 45° in two axes depending on the model's shape.
 Tilted models require lesser peeling force during layer separation process - Decide between quality and "safety" even though supports for SLA printers are tiny compared to FFF/FDM printers, they can still leave small marks on the object's surface.
 If you rotate the object so the important parts are facing away from the print platform, it will help you to conserve details on the print.
 However, sometimes it's better to add a higher number of supports for a "safer" print especially when printing larger objects that may detach due to their weight.
 Thicker supports are an option, too. - Object orientation affects the print time tall objects will take longer to print than shorter ones.
 Consider rotating the object to save time. - Consider making the printed object hollow SLA prints in general can sometimes fail due to excessive suction: basically, when you print an object, the printer needs to separate it from the tank bottom.
 If the print has a large flat area or a cavity, the suction can be so strong, the object will detach from the supports / print platform.
+PrusaSlicer has a Hollowing tool built-in.

-Consider using Meshmixer to hollow the object and create two holes in it this has several benefits: the object will be lighter, you will use less material, and the chance the print will fail will be minimal. - Using "bridges" is not recommended FFF/FDM 3D printer users know a method called bridging.
+- Using "bridges" is not recommended FFF/FDM 3D printer users know a method called bridging.
 It means the printer can extrude and cool down the string of filament in mid-air to overcome a gap between two points even without using supports.
 However, this is not recommended for SLA printers.
 The first layer of the "bridge" is usually too thin and flexible, so the rest of the layers won't adhere perfectly and little cracks and gaps can appear.
 Add supports or find a better orientation for the object. - ALWAYS carefully check the sliced object in the Preview window and make sure that there are no unsupported parts of the model or other issues that would cause the print to fail

-6.6 Importing an object into PrusaSlicer
+6.6.
+Importing an object into PrusaSlicer

-Once you start PrusaSlicer, select the Original Prusa SL1 in the Printer menu on the right side of the window.
+Once you start PrusaSlicer, select the Original Prusa SL1S in the Printer menu on the right side of the window.
 If it's not listed, you can add it either by selecting Add a new printer option in the same menu, or by going to Configuration -> Configuration Wizard.
 Then, select the layer height in the SLA print menu and finally the resin you want to use.
-Please note that built-in resin profiles have pre-defined and tested settings.
+Please note that built-in resin profiles have predefined and tested settings.
 If you select a wrong profile, it may affect your print due to incompatible exposure times.